US House Republicans bring culture wars into spending showdown with Senate

 "Our vote is not just two, three people.
 It's 20-plus," he said.

-Norman and about a dozen other hardliners shut down the House floor last month to protest the $1.59 trillion spending levels for fiscal 2024 that were contained in the debt ceiling agreement negotiated by Biden and McCarthy.
+Norman and other hardliners shut down the House floor last month to protest the $1.59 trillion spending levels for fiscal 2024 that were contained in the debt ceiling agreement negotiated by Biden and McCarthy.

-Republican leaders had initially proposed shifting an estimated $115 billion from existing Democratic programs to buoy spending on party priorities in fiscal 2024.
+Republican leaders had initially proposed shifting $115 billion from existing Democratic programs to party priorities in fiscal 2024, to compensate for the cuts sought by Freedom Caucus members.
 But hardliners want that money used instead to pay down a national debt of more than $31.4 trillion.

-About $7.5 billion of the $25.3 billion spending included in this week's House agriculture bill results from shifts.
-Without that money, the allocation would drop to $17.8 billion, which Democrats say represents the lowest level of appropriations since fiscal 2007.

 (Reporting by David Morgan in Washington; Editing by Scott Malone and Matthew Lewis)